 In Oregon alone, state officials report that domestic and sexual violence programs answered nearly 135,000 calls in 2015, for domestic violence, sexual assault, stalking and other issues.
 To tackle the problems, the Tigard Police Department has joined forces with the Hillsboro-based Domestic Violence Resource Center.

-As a result of a successful collaboration last fall, a community advocate from the center now works at the Police Station, with the department.
+As a result of a successful collaboration last fall, a community advocate from the center is now based at the Tigard Police Department.
 The collaboration will support domestic violence investigations or similar incidents.
 Both organizations hope to reduce barriers for victims accessing services.